 Granutech-Saturn Systems provides a diverse range of waste management systems.
 Our systems provide reliable, quality performance in the solid waste, hazardous waste, and metal processing industries.
 If you are looking for an easy to use, functional baling system, then look no further.
 We design and manufacture balers to make waste disposal as simple and as efficient as possible.
 With a Granutech-Saturn Systems baler, you won’t have to worry about waste management again!

-Here at MAX-PAK Waste Processing Equipment, we design and construct a complete line of industrial baling solutions.
-Our diverse offering of balers and recycling equipment includes vertical balers, horizontal balers, foam balers, two-ram balers, and other types of custom equipment.
-With more than 40 years of experience, we are confident that we can engineer and build a baler to satisfy all of your recycling requirements!
+Here at Compactors Unlimited, we supply a complete line of industrial baling and compacting solutions.
+Our diverse offering of balers and recycling equipment includes vertical balers, manual-tie balers, auto-tie balers, two-ram balers, and all kinds of crushers, and compactors.
+With decades of experience, we are confident that we can provide you with a baler that satisfies all of your recycling requirements!
 Call us today or visit us online for more information!

-At HSM of America, we provide you with innovative, efficient, and reliable recycling and scrap handling solutions.
-We’ve been manufacturing high quality balers and compactors for more than 40 years, and we manufacture a broad range of compacting solutions, including vertical baling presses, horizontal baling presses, barrel presses, and more.
-Our balers are specially designed for optimal loading and unloading as well as energy efficient operation.
+At BE Equipment, we provide you with innovative, efficient, and reliable recycling and waste handling solutions.
+We’ve been supplying high quality balers, compactors, shredders, and other recycling equipment for more than 30 years, and we also offer affordable used equipment as well.
+Vertical balers, horizontal balers, auto tie balers, two ram balers, and many other balers are available.
 Contact us to see what we can do for you!